- About Us

 Sean Flanagan, Auction

 Sean studied at Yale University and then Harvard Law school, spending time in Afghanistan before moving to the UK initially as a lawyer but latterly working in the Banking sector in London.
-He has served on the Executive Committee since 2002 and is responsible for instigating the highly successful auction run by the WTT on eBay each year.
+He has served on the Executive Committee since 2002 and is responsible for instigating the highly successful auction run by the WTT on eBay each year and continues to make a huge contribution is supporting the auction.
 He has a young family but squeezes in occasional fishing trips in the UK and when he returns home to the USA.

 Nigel Ash, Events

 Allan has served as a trustee for 8 years and worked in the water industry for over 40 years, surviving the River Authority, Wessex Water, NRA and the Environment Agency.
 Although primarily working in the field of fisheries and conservation, occasional forays were made into projects involving water quality, sewage treatment and water supply processes.
 A veteran of being involved in over 100 river restoration projects, his passion was and still is associated with chalk stream ecology and management, and he continues to be actively involved with various river and wildlife trusts, and a number of consultancy groups.
 A self confessed ‘non-discriminatory’ angler - equally at home enjoying bass fishing along the Purbecks, wreck fishing in the English Channel, pike fishing on the Stour and occasionally tempting the odd trout from Dorset chalk streams.
-Allan is the lead judge in the annual Orvis Wild Trout Trust Conservation Awards.
+Allan represents the Wild Trout Trust on various steering committees in the South on England.

 Peter Hayes, Research

 Peter Hayes is President of the Wilton FFC, and a member of the Cressbrook and Litton Flyfishers Club as well as of the London Flyfishers Club.
-He has recently retired from various committees for the S&TA, the Game and Wildlife Conservancy, the Wessex Chalk Streams and Rivers Trust,the Riverfly Partnership and the Wiltshire Wildlife Trust so as to be able to write more.He is still active as a pension Trustee for the WPP Group and as the Secretary of the major industry body of market research agencies.
-The author of numerous magazine articles on fly fishing and fly tying, he also gives talks to fishing clubs.
+He has now retired from long service on various committees for the S&TA, the Game and Wildlife Conservancy, the Wessex Chalk Streams and Rivers Trust,the Riverfly Partnership and the Wiltshire Wildlife Trust so as to be able to write more.He is still active as a pension Trustee for the WPP Group and as the Secretary of the major industry body of market research agencies.
+The author of numerous magazine articles on fly fishing and fly tying, and most recently of the critically acclaimed ' Fly Fishing Outside the Box', he also gives talks to fishing clubs.
 As a wet-boot river mender with many miles of (mainly) improved streams behind him, he presents on how best to manage rivers for fly.
 He has campaigned for 20 years against excessive aquifer abstraction.
 Peter's interests lie in imitative fly dressing and fly fishing for wild trout, and he is fascinated by trying to understand the behaviour of fish and of flies so as to become a better angler.

 Dr Richard Handley, Graphic Design